Anthony Horowitz: Early life

 Horowitz was born in Stanmore, Middlesex, into a Jewish family, and in his early years lived an upper middle class lifestyle.
 As a child, Horowitz used to go to Instow, where his nanny took him boating on the River Torridge.

 Horowitz attended Orley Farm School.
 He started writing at the age of eight or nine and he instantly knew he would be a professional writer.
 This was because he was an underachiever in school and was not physically fit, and found his escape in books and telling stories.
 In a 2006 interview, Horowitz stated "I was quite certain, from my earliest memory, that I would be a professional writer and nothing but."

-At age 13 he went to Rugby School, a public school, in Rugby, Warwickshire.
+At age 13 he went to Rugby School, a public school, in Rugby, Warwickshire, which he described in a postscript to his novel With a Mind to Kill as "foul".
 He graduated from the University of York with a lower second class degree in English literature and art history in 1977, where he was in Vanbrugh College.

 Horowitz's mother introduced him to Frankenstein and Dracula.
 She gave him a human skull for his 13th birthday.
 Horowitz said in an interview that it reminds him to get to the end of each story since he will soon look like the skull.

-Horowitz's father was associated with some of the politicians in the "circle" of prime minister Harold Wilson, including Eric Miller.
+Horowitz's father was associated with some of the politicians in the "circle" of Prime Minister Harold Wilson, including Eric Miller.
 Facing bankruptcy, he moved his assets into Swiss numbered bank accounts.
 He died from cancer when Horowitz was 22, and the family was never able to track down the missing money despite years of trying.
 This left the family bankrupt, requiring the sale of the large family home.